olliequ/KittyBot/README.md

 # KittyBot - a sentient Discord bot!
 ## Key Notes
-- An open-source community-powered bot for the `CS@unimelb` Discord server.
+- An open-source, community-powered bot for the `CS@unimelb` Discord server.
 - This bot is made using **Hikari** & **Lightbulb**.
-These are 2 nice & simple **Python** libraries.
+These are two nice & simple **Python** libraries.
 - The docs for these two libraries are https://www.hikari-py.dev/hikari/ & https://hikari-lightbulb.readthedocs.io/en/latest/.
 - The following *get-started* guide is very nice if you want to quickly understand how these libraries work: https://neonjonn.readthedocs.io/en/latest/hikari-get-started/lightbulb.html
 - Pull requests are very much accepted if you want to add features to the bot & server!
 - If you want to play around with it, you will need to use your own bot token.
 You could then invite your own bot (with the token you got) to your own personal server and play around with it there for testing (this is all in the above guide) :)
 - You can install the required dependencies (listed in `requirements.txt`) using the command `pip install -r requirements.txt`.
-- For readability purposes, if you want to add a function/command, **please write it in a new python file placed in the `extensions` folder** -- just like the `userinfo` and `fortune` commands are.
+- For readability purposes, if you want to add a function/command, **please write it in a new python file placed in the** `extensions` **folder** -- just like the `userinfo` and `fortune` commands are.
 - **Important**: If you want to develop/contribute/test/play-around, you will need to create a `.env` file and inside it add your bot token (as explained in the guide), and the '_default guild_' IDs.
 It will need to be like: `BOT_TOKEN = 123456` and `DEFAULT_GUILDS = 123456,56789` (comma-seperated list).
-Specifying guild IDs in `.env` is **not** neccessary, and actually the act of specifying certain IDs to it (can be many guilds) means that slash commands will only be available in those guild(s).
+Specifying guild IDs in `.env` is **not** neccessary, and actually the act of specifying certain IDs to it (can be many guilds) means that slash commands will only be available in those guilds.
 The benefit of specifying default guilds is that the slash commands become available **instantly** in those servers, which is good for testing purposes.
 Note: 'guild' means Discord server.
  - So, to be clear, your `.env` file should be located in the top layer of the repository (same level as `bot.py` and `requirements.txt`) and could look like this:
 ```
 BOT_TOKEN = 123456 # Your bot’s token from the Discord Developer Portal.